MicrosoftDocs/xamarin-docs/docs/cross-platform/macios/binding/objective-c-libraries.md

 string SetText ([NullAllowed] string text);
 ```

-When exporting a reference type, with the `[Export]` keyword you can also
+When exporting a reference type, with the [`[Export]`](~/cross-platform/macios/binding/binding-types-reference.md#ExportAttribute)
-specify the allocation semantics.
+keyword you can also specify the allocation semantics.
 This is necessary to ensure that no data is
 leaked.

 <a name="Binding_Properties" />